 Green Tea is amazing for you.
 We all know that.
 We drink copious amounts of it and feel good doing it.
 But there are other ways of making the most of this green elixir!
 They will leave your skin glowing and fabulously clean!
 In my recent quest to nullify months years of junk food, ultra-late nights, fizzy drinks and buckets-full of coffee, I recently came across some surprising information on green tea.
 Seems that you don’t always have to actually drink the stuff to reap its benefits.
 Green tea also works superbly as a topical beauty ingredient, with skincare benefits that range from busting hormonal acne to warding off wrinkles and saggy skin.
 No wonder then that every major beauty brand, right from Estee Lauder to L’Occitane, is rushing to include this potent plant in their formulations.
 But what if we can just get the benefits straight from the source?
 After all, green tea is one of the most easily accessible products almost anywhere in the world.
 I have been trying these ancient beauty recipes (most come from 2,000-years-old Chinese and Japanese books of medicine, where green tea is known as “green jade”) for a fortnight now and can personally vouch for their effectiveness.
 My skin has never recovered so fast before and is thriving in an anti-ageing, zero-acne, pollution-free sanctuary.

 What it does: Flushes out toxins from the skin, helps heal blemishes and soothes the complexion.
 How to: Mix 1 tablespoon of powdered green tea with an egg white and 1 teaspoon of pure honey; whip everything together with a fork.
-Apply the mixture to your face and leave for about 30 minutes.
+Apply the green tea face mask to your face and leave for about 30 minutes.
 Then rinse it off and apply a moisturizer.

 What it does: Stops the signs of premature aging – like loose skin, wrinkles, age spots and fine lines – while making the complexion more moist and supple.
 How to: Combine 3 tablespoons of full fat yogurt with 1 tablespoon of ground green tea leaves.
 Apply on the face for 20 minutes, then rinse well.